adrihans/Decoding_NER_Biases/docs/index.md

 |-----|---|---|---|---|
 |Best 5 scores|![best sm](images/results/rank_us_state_sm.JPG)|![best md](images/results/rank_us_state_md.JPG)|![best lg](images/results/rank_us_state_lg.JPG)|![best trf](images/results/rank_us_state_trf.JPG)|

 Firstly, we can say that it's interesting, given that companies training and developing those algorithms mainly come from California, that this is for this state that the best results are obtained for most models.
-Morover, New York and Pennsylvania are often in first positions too.
+Moreover, New York and Pennsylvania are often in first positions too.

 We can now see the best results on average: